 While many travelers have learned how to live minimally, in most cases, there are still some essentials that people will need to bring with them.
 But students, temps, and people working on short projects may not want to deal with the complications associated with moving.
 For this, they can consider Blueground as a solution.

-To help make moving more of an invigorating thrill and less of a chore, Blueground provides fully-furnished apartments in the most sought-after cities in the country.
-Also, abroad!
+To help make moving more of an invigorating thrill and less of a chore, Blueground provides fully-furnished apartments in the favored cities in the country as well as abroad!
 Every property comes equipped, serviced and move-in ready.
 During the booking process and for the entire duration of the stay, you can have peace of mind knowing you went for the best possible accommodation option.